[Mount Chokai-Tobishima Geopark: Yuza and Sakata] The Shonai Plain is blessed with the bounty of Mount Chokai

 The Sixteen Rakan Rocks, carved with 22 Buddhist statues ©Travel to Yamagata

-The Juroku Rakan Rock is a cliff-carved Buddha statue carved into lava that flowed from Mount Chokai, located on the coast near Fukiura Fishing Port facing the Sea of Japan.
-There are 22 Buddha statues carved into it, including 16 Rakan statues (saints who have reached the highest level of training), as well as Manjusri and Fugen Bodhisattva.
+The Sixteen Arhat Rocksare rock-carved Buddhist images carved into lava flows from Mount Chokai, located on the coast near Fukiura Fishing Port on the Sea of Japan.
+A total of 22 Buddhist figures are carved into the rock, including 16 Arhat statues (saints who have reached the highest level of spiritual training), as well as Manjushri Bodhisattva and Samantabhadra Bodhisattva.

 The rock-carved Buddha was carved mainly by the priest Kankai of Fukiura Kaizenji Temple as a memorial for fishermen who died in shipwrecks and to pray for safety at sea, and was completed in 1868